AfterShip/aftership-sdk-net/README.md

 API Aftership .NET SDK
 ==============

+Aftership SDK .NET Version 4.0.0

 Before you start
 --------------

+There is two ways of use this SDK, download the package from Nuget, or download the source files from github.

-  - You need to import Newtonsoft.Json, download the library compatible with your OS and .Net version.
+  - If you are using the source files you need to import Newtonsoft.Json, download the library compatible with your OS and .Net version.
+(Nuget will install the library automatically).
+  - Don't forget to import the reference to System.Web, the project reference framework can't be Client Profile (otherwise you won't have access to this library).
-  - If you want to run the test, you also need NUnit.Framework
+  - If you want to run the test (using the source), you also need NUnit.Framework
-  - Don't forget to import the reference to System.Web

 Tips
 --------------